 2 tbsp avocado oil, for searing

-Mix brown sugar, paprika, garlic powder, onion powder, cayenne, black pepper, salt, and mustard powder for your Carolina dry rub.
+Mix brown sugar, paprika, garlic powder, onion powder, cayenne, black pepper, salt, and mustard powder for the Carolina dry rub.

-Coat the pork shoulder completely with the dry rub and let it sit uncovered in the fridge for at least 4 hours, preferably overnight—this is where the flavor foundation gets built.
+Coat the pork shoulder completely with the dry rub and let it sit uncovered in the fridge at least 4 hours, preferably overnight.

 Set up your smoker for 225°F with soaked hickory chips, or use a gas grill with smoker box on one side and keep the other side cool for indirect cooking.

-Smoke the pork shoulder for 6-8 hours until the internal temperature hits 195-203°F and it passes the fork test—it should shred easily.
+Smoke the pork shoulder 6-8 hours until the internal temperature hits 195-203°F and it passes the fork test — it should shred easily.

-While the pork smokes, make your Carolina sauce by combining apple cider vinegar, white vinegar, brown sugar, red pepper flakes, and Worcestershire sauce—let it sit so the flavors meld.
+While the pork smokes, make your Carolina sauce by combining apple cider vinegar, white vinegar, brown sugar, red pepper flakes, and Worcestershire sauce.

-Remove the pork and let it rest for 30 minutes, then shred it with two forks, removing any excess fat.
+Remove the pork and let it rest 30 minutes, then shred with two forks, removing any excess fat.

-For taco perfection, heat avocado oil in a large skillet over medium-high heat and sear portions of the sauced pork for 2-3 minutes until you get crispy, caramelized edges.
+Heat avocado oil in a large skillet over medium-high heat and sear portions of the sauced pork 2-3 minutes until you get crispy, caramelized edges.

-Serve immediately while those crispy bits are still crackling—this is Carolina BBQ that was born to live in a tortilla.
+Serve immediately while those crispy bits are still hot.

 Chef's Notes